 The venue have advised us that there is a limited quantity of disabled parking spaces on Chaucer Street, although you may find the Q-Park more convenient.
 There is a small loading bay on Goldsmith Street adjacent to the entrance to the venue that can be used for drop-off and pick-up only, however as Goldsmith Street is used by trams, stopping on the road is not permitted.

 Discounted car parking at the Q-Park Talbot Street car park is only available for stallholders.
 We are also investigating providing a car park for stallholders where space can be guaranteed, although this is not yet confirmed.
 Information for stallholders on how to claim the Q-Park discount and whether a separate car park is available will be included in the Stallholder Information Pack or you can contact us for details.
 This pack will also contain details on where to park for stallholder loading and unloading.
 The closest postcode for the loading bay for stallholders is NG1 4FQ, however note that this appears slightly past the loading bay on popular online mapping services.
 The exact coordinates of the loading bay are 52.9568, -1.1514.
 Due to the small loading bay, signing up for allocated loading/unloading slots will be required to avoid congestion.

 Nottingham has an extensive tram network operated by Nottingham Express Transit, with fast and frequent services operating from 6am until midnight on Saturday and 6am until 11pm on Sunday.

 Passengers coming from the north should alight at the Nottingham Trent University stop, while passengers from the south should use the Royal Centre stop.
-Nottingham Conference Centre is a two minute walk from either stop.
+The Nottingham City Campus of NTU is a two minute walk from either stop.